School choice with independent versus consolidated districts: Empirical strategy

-\paragraph{Stability} If we assume that the matching of students to schools is \emph{stable} in the sense outlined in section \ref{sec:model}, a different set of bounds can be applied to the latent valuations.
-Denote the observed matching as $\mu$ such that $\mu(t)=s$ and $i\in\mu(s)$ if student $t$ is assigned to school $s$.
-Stability implies that there is no pair of a student $t$ and a school $s$ such that $V_s(t) > \min_{t' \in \mu(s)} V_s(t')$ (so there is no school $s$ that would like to see student $t$ enrolled rather than one of its currently enrolled students) and $U_t(s) > U_t(\mu(t))$ (no student $t$ would prefer being enrolled at $s$ rather than at his current school).
-This condition implies that we can bound the realization of $U_t(s)$ conditional on the matching $\mu$, and on the match valuations $\mathbf{U}_{-ts}$ and $\mathbf{V}_{-ts}$.
+\paragraph{Stability (STAB)} If we assume that the matching of students to schools is \emph{stable} in the sense outlined in Section \ref{sec:model}, a different set of bounds can be applied to the latent valuations.
+Denote the observed matching as $\mu$ such that $\mu(t)=s$ and $t\in\mu(s)$ if student $t$ is assigned to school $s$.
+Stability implies that there is no pair of a student $t$ and a school $s$ such that $V_s(t) > \min_{t' \in \mu(s)} V_s(t')$ and $U_t(s) > U_t(\mu(t))$.
+These conditions imply that we can bound the realization of $U_t(s)$ conditional on the matching $\mu$, and on the match valuations $\mathbf{U}_{-ts}$ and $\mathbf{V}_{-ts}$.
 Analogous bounds can be placed on $V_s(t)$ with straightforward extensions for cases where schools are not operating at full capacity.
-These bounds are spelt out in appendix \ref{sec:Appendix_B} in greater detail.
-This identifying assumption can be used on its own, or in conjunction with the assumption of undominated strategies.
+These bounds are spelt out in \ref{sec:Appendix_B} in greater detail.